ufcg-lsd/saps-engine/docs/scheduler-install.md

   debug_port=
   ```

-After configured, it’s necessary to copy the edited start-scheduler file to running container with
+Then, it needs to be copied to the container:

   ```
   docker cp start-scheduler <container_id>:/home/ubuntu/saps-engine/bin
   ```

-Finally, it is possible to run Scheduler using
+Finally, run the scheduler using:

   ```
   docker exec -i <container_id> bash -c “cd /home/ubuntu/saps-engine && bash bin/start-scheduler &”